Christina Gonzalez: Biography

 In 1997, Gonzalez wrote, produced and anchored Through the Eyes of the Children: War in Bosnia, a half-hour news special about children living in the uneasy peace of Sarajevo, in the former Yugoslavia.
 Through the Eyes of the Children received the Golden Mike Award for best documentary and was a finalist for the Edward R. Murrow Award.
 In 1999, Gonzalez travelled to refugee camps in southeast Sudan, to work with and document the relief efforts battling a famine and civil war.
 That coverage earned her two Emmy nominations that year.
 Later that year she received another Golden Mike Award for her reporting on religious pilgrimages in Cuba]and Haiti.

 For her 2000 documentary work, she received two Los Angeles area Emmy awards.
-“Black and Brown – When Colours Collide“, examined interracial tensions between teenagers.
-Another half-hour special, “LA Riots…From This Day Forward“, looked at changes since the deadliest urban riots in U.S. history, which Gonzalez herself covered for Fox 11, in 1992.
+“Black and Brown – When Colors Collide“, examined interracial tensions between teenagers.
+Another half-hour special, “LA Riots… From This Day Forward“, looked at changes since the deadliest urban riots in U.S. history, which Gonzalez herself covered for Fox 11, in 1992.

-In 2001, she received three more Emmy nominations for investigative reports on slave labour, health care abuses and features on horse training.
+In 2001, she received three more Emmy nominations for investigative reports on slave labor, health care abuses and features on horse training.

 In 2002, Gonzalez’ undercover investigation and reporting on pyramid schemes led to the raid and prosecution of what LAPD officials allege to be the most extensive pyramid fraud in the history of Los Angeles.
-Light of Gold Pyramid Scheme was honoured at the 2002 Los Angeles Press Club Journalism Awards.
+Light of Gold Pyramid Scheme was honored at the 2002 Los Angeles Press Club Journalism Awards.

 As an active community supporter, Gonzalez is a frequent guest speaker, counselor to young people, and mentor for several schools and colleges.
-Her involvement has garnered recognition from several Southern California organisations and city governments, including the Los Angeles City Council, which cited her for her “extraordinary commitment and numerous contributions to serving the community".
+Her involvement has garnered recognition from several Southern California organizations and city governments, including the Los Angeles City Council, which cited her for her “extraordinary commitment and numerous contributions to serving the community".
 The California State Assembly lauded her "effort for deserving women in the 34th Congressional District".